 Treating sick ginger plants starts with a proper identification of the pathogen involved.
 Ginger doesn’t have a lot of common problems, so that makes it a little easier to get a grip on any issue you may have.
 That being said, here are some diseases of ginger you’re likely to encounter in the garden:

 Fusarium Yellows.
 Fusarium is a fungus that invades ginger in much the same way that the bacterial colonies of bacterial wilt do.
-But because the fungus doesn’t grow as quickly, it takes longer for the ginger plant to wilt and begin to decline.
+Since the fungus doesn’t grow as quickly, though, it takes longer for the ginger plant to wilt and begin to decline.
 You may instead find yellow and stunted shoots scattered among otherwise healthy plants.
 When you pull the rhizome, it won’t be water-soaked, but instead may have considerable dry rot.
 As with its bacterial counterpart, once you see signs of Fusarium yellows, the damage is already done.

 Root-knot Nematode.
 Root-knot nematode may be familiar to vegetable growers, but in ginger it behaves slightly differently.
-Instead of creating a network of knobby growths, it gives rhizomes a somewhat lumpy, corked or cracked appearance.
+Instead of creating a network of knobby growths, it gives rhizomes a somewhat lumpy, corked, or cracked appearance.
 You’re more likely to notice this after harvest, but unless it’s seriously infected, your plant may be otherwise healthy.

 Preventing Ginger Plant Diseases

 Most ginger plant diseases cannot be cured, only prevented, which is why it really matters how you plan and set up your ginger garden.
-Although it isn’t a solanaceous crop, don’t rotate ginger with tomatoes, peppers, eggplant or tomatillo plants because they have some pathogens that may be able to cross over.
+Although it isn’t a solanaceous crop, don’t rotate ginger with tomatoes, peppers, eggplant, or tomatillo plants because they have some pathogens that may be able to cross over.

 Raised beds are recommended, especially if you can solarize the soil well in advance of planting time.
 Most ginger pathogens are soil-borne, making it very hard to avoid exposure without starting with very sterile soil.
 Most importantly, however, is to keep ginger plants relatively dry, since bacteria and fungus require lots of moisture to thrive.